spyrit/PropelDatagridBundle/README.md

     - Branch 1.0 is for backward-compatibility with old projects (PHP < 5.4).
     - Branch 1.1 requires PHP-5.4+ for `csanquer/colibri-csv 1.2`
     - Branch 1.2 integrates new functionnalities like dynamic max-per-page value
-    - Branch 1.5 is compatible with `propelorm/PropelBundle 1.5`
 * Branches 2.x are for Propel2
     - Branch 2.0 is for backward-compatibility with old projects (PHP < 5.4).
     - Branch 2.1 requires PHP-5.4+ for `csanquer/colibri-csv` 1.2